jingling/cgo2020/call.md

 # Call for Papers

+## Including New Call for Tool and Practical Experience Papers

 The International Symposium on Code Generation and Optimization (CGO) provides a premier venue to bring together researchers and practitioners working at the interface of hardware and software on a wide range of optimization and code generation techniques and related issues.
 The conference spans the spectrum from purely static to fully dynamic approaches, and from pure software-based methods to specific architectural features and support for code generation and optimization.

 Original contributions are solicited on, but not limited to, the following topics: